The greatest gift you can give a child

 The first words out of the granddaughter was “It’s a bag,” to which her parents told her to open the bag (and no, they didn’t know what I had sent).
 When she opened the bag, which was a camera case, she let out a scream of delight.
 “It’s a camera!”
 She also read aloud the letter I had written.
 The further she read, the more emotional she and those in the room became.
 The last thing I wrote was a handwritten postscript: “I believe in you.”

 All of us have worth.
 Especially in the eyes of God.
 This is my belated Christmas to each and every one of you.
-Merry Christmas.
+Merry Christmas and a Happy New Year!